 As a psychology major you may be unaware of how well your academic background and interest in human behavior have set you up for success in the nursing field.
 The nursing profession provides job security and a chance to make a positive difference in people’s lives.
 In this section (maintained by Kelli Dunham, RN, BSN) we explain why psychology majors make great nurses and how to transition into the nursing field.
+If you are looking for a psych degree at any level specific to psychology or counseling rather than nursing, check out the top guide for psychology degrees online.
+Continue viewing the available psychology programs below or read on to find informative and detailed articles about how nurses and psychology intermix.

 The employment outlook for registered nurses is still good, despite the economic downturn, and the knowledge and experience that psych majors have can be easily translated into nursing skills.